Skip to main content

 Fabry Disease Awareness Month

-WHEREAS, people with Fabry disease experience chronic pain in their extremities, temperature sensitivity, and gastrointestinal issues beginning in childhood; and
+WHEREAS, individuals with Fabry disease often experience chronic pain in their extremities, reduced ability to perspire, heat intolerance and overheating, and gastrointestinal complications beginning in childhood; and

-WHEREAS, adults may experience stroke, kidney and/or heart failure, lung disease, and hearing loss at relatively young ages; and
+WHEREAS, adults with Fabry disease may also face an increased risk of stroke, kidney failure, heart failure, lung disease, and hearing loss at relatively young ages; and

-NOW, THEREFORE, I, Glenn Youngkin, do hereby recognize April 2024, as FABRY DISEASE AWARENES MONTH in the COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.
+NOW, THEREFORE, I, Abigail D. Spanberger, do hereby recognize April 2026, as FABRY DISEASE AWARENESS MONTH in the COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.